adap/flower/doc/source/quickstart-ios.rst

 In this tutorial we will learn how to train a Neural Network on MNIST using Flower and CoreML in iOS devices.

-First of all, for running the flower Python server, it is recommended to create a virtual environment and run everything within a `virtualenv <https://flower.dev/docs/recommended-env-setup.html>`_.
+First of all, for running the Flower Python server, it is recommended to create a virtual environment and run everything within a `virtualenv <https://flower.dev/docs/recommended-env-setup.html>`_.
-For the flower client implementation in iOS, it is recommended to use Xcode as our IDE.
+For the Flower client implementation in iOS, it is recommended to use Xcode as our IDE.

 Our example consists of one Python *server* and iPhone *clients* that all have the same model.